 At our Last Parish Council meeting, during the report from our Shropshire Councillor, Steve Charmley, announced that there was £12m unspent in the Community Infrastructure Levy (CIL) ‘Local Fund’ pot and… Read More »West Felton risks losing £325,000 CIL Local Funds to Oswestry

 The simple uncomfortable truth is that, Nationally and locally, not enough houses are being built.
-Affordable house to rent and buy is in short supply.
+Affordable houses to rent and buy are in short supply.

 For people looking to get on the housing ladder house price growth is outstripping local wages and people’s capacity to save for a deposit is diminishing all the time.

 Beyond that houses need to be built in the proper places, and residents need to a have a stronger voice in the process, before applications are even submitted.
 All too often Shropshire Council’s planning system has been development lead with little real urban planning for the long-term.
 Only recently they failed to sort out their 5-year land supply and had to allow hundreds of houses to be built anywhere, including in West Felton.

 Shropshire Council is now in the process of updating their sites to meet the needs for the next plan period.

 Strategically they are still failing to deliver affordable housing.
 Community led housing on exception sites provide a better way to deliver affordable housing.
 Shropshire Council has consistantly failed to deliver the numbers of affordable houses we need.
 They aren’t planning for the long-term in the right way.
 Instead of proper urban planning they default to development led planning – allowing individual development choices to shape or growth.